samandeveloper/Javascript-Projects/README.md

-# 51 projects are uploaded in javascript-projects folder
+# More than 50 projects are uploaded in javascript-projects folder